 Limited Attention and the Demand for Health Insurance

 I model how customers with limited attention choose among health plans.
-The model can accommodate several observations regarding plan choice.
-First, people overweight the premium and thus underappreciate the value of health insurance.
-Second, insurance companies have a strong incentive to reduce quality and to hide these shortcomings in the fine print while attracting customers with insufficiently lower premiums.
-Third, customers may choose dominated alternatives.
-I show how consumer bias can be mitigated through unbundling and standardization.
-I analyze insurance provision in a competitive equilibrium and discuss how the proposed behavioral effects create a fundamental dilemma for policy makers.
+The model predicts people to overweight the premium in their decision and thus underappreciate the value of health insurance.
+This creates incentives for insurance companies to reduce quality and to hide these shortcomings in the fine print while attracting customers with insufficiently lower premiums.
+Limited attention can lead customers to choose even dominated alternatives.
+I show that this bias survives in a competitive market and analyze how it can be mitigated through unbundling and standardization.
+The consequences of choice complexity create a fundamental dilemma for policy makers.

 Keywords: Limited Attention, Salience, Focus, Health Insurance, Insurance Demand